rmendels/xtractomatic/cran-comments.md

 ## R CMD check results
-There were no ERRORs or WARNINGs on OS X using devtools::check() There was 1 note:
+There were no ERRORs or WARNINGs on OS X using devtools::check()

-Non-standard file/directory found at top level:
-  ‘cran-comments.md’

-Which is this file.

-There was 4 NOTEs from win-builder-release:
+There was 1 NOTE from win-builder-release:

-* checking CRAN incoming feasibility ...
-NOTE
-Maintainer: 'Roy Mendelssohn <roy.mendelssohn@noaa.gov>'

 Possibly mis-spelled words in DESCRIPTION:
   ERD's (3:42, 9:29)